Roger Moore: In popular culture

 Roger Moore is contentiously credited with inspiring the Walls Magnum ice cream.
 In the 1960s, he reportedly said that his one wish would be for a choc ice on a stick.
 Walls created this product and sent one to Moore.
 They later launched the Magnum in 1989, which is now the world's top-selling ice cream brand.

+Moore is the subject of the 2024 documentary film From Roger Moore with Love.